 Jamie had guessed the truck most likely carried one of the locals.
 But he did not recognize the voice.
 “Well, I can’t see anything, but I think my dog was chasing one around a while ago,” Jamie offered.

 The stranger was carrying a shotgun over his shoulder.
 He walked closer to Jamie.
-His head thrust forward and a quizzical look came to his eyes, “Excuse me, but are you blind, young man?”
+His head thrust forward and a quizzical look came to his eyes, “Excuse me, but are you blind, kid?”

-“Yes, all my life.”
+“Yes, all my life, I was born this way.”
 Jamie noted a sympathetic tone in the stranger’s voice that put him more at ease.

 “Well how in the world did you get way out here in these woods?”
 The stranger asked.